Skip to content

 At around 9am the police were called and, once a resident had shown them a copy of the TPO, they told the workmen to stop.
 At this point around 40 trees had been cut.
 Activity paused – however, once the police left the scene work resumed and around a further 80 trees were destroyed.
 It was only after the second police visit that felling was finally halted, with one man arrested and cutting equipment seized.
 By that time two thirds of the site’s trees had been cut down.

 CPRE London’s Director, Anna Taylor, said: ‘We are delighted a replanting order and injunction to prevent further harm to trees on this site have been served.
-It is vital the woodland lost is now restored whether by replanting or natural regeneration, or a combination of the two.”
+It is vital the woodland lost is now restored whether by replanting or natural regeneration, or a combination of the two.
+It is frustrating how long this is taking but it is important to keep the pressure up to make this happen!”

 “This site is Metropolitan Open Land and therefore cannot be developed.
 It has same status and level of protection as Green Belt land.
 The purpose of Metropolitan Open Land designation is to protect areas of landscape, nature conservation and scientific interest.
 In simple terms, MOL sites are the green lungs of London.
 The level of protection from development keeps the land-value low.
-This site was bought in 2013 for just £10,000.”
+This site was bought in 2013 for just £10,000.
+There was an effort to sell the land for £250,000 a few years ago but they didn’t get a buyer”

 “We hope that the community outrage and substantial media interest this story has generated will help the landowner understand this woodland is enormously valued by the public – and they will never get permission to flatten it.”